cucumber/cucumber-jvm/cucumber-java/README.md

     System.out.println(user.name + user.email + user.twitter);
     }
  ```
-If you include the default table transformation code below,  many of the details of the conversion are handled.
+If you include the default table transformation code shown in "Default Transformers" (below) many of the details of the conversion are handled.
 The names of the object's attributes must match the camel case of the column headers.
 If a column header does not match an attribute, an error occurs.
 If there is no column header that matches an attribute, the value of the attribute is set to the default value.

 For this example,  email will be set to defaultEmail and twitter will be set to defaultTwitter.
 ```ghekhin
   Given the following users exist:
   | Name   |